Stay Connected & Follow us

 Universitair Medisch Centrum (UMC) Utrecht, Julius Center for Health Sciences and Primary Care

-Dr. Downward is an Assistant Professor at UMC Utrecht and an affiliated researcher at the Institute of Risk Assessment Sciences (IRAS), Utrecht University, where his research focus examines how environmental and planetary disruptions, in combination with personal risk factors, contribute to communicable and non-communicable disease.
+Dr. Downward is an Associate Professor at UMC Utrecht and an affiliated researcher at the Institute of Risk Assessment Sciences (IRAS), Utrecht University, where his research focus examines how environmental and planetary disruptions, in combination with personal risk factors, contribute to communicable and non-communicable disease.
 He has a special interest in planetary health, vulnerable groups, and low-middle income countries.

 He undertook his Bachelor of Medicine and Surgery at the University of Otago, New Zealand from 2005 to 2005.
 Afterwards, he received a degree in Master of Science in Public & Global Health from Umeå University, Sweden.
 In 2015, George was awarded his PhD in Environmental Epidemiology from Utrecht University for his thesis titled “Quantification and characterization of household air pollution exposure from the use of solid fuels; Clues to the lung cancer epidemic in Xuanwei and Fuyuan, China”